 BetInvest is a casino & gambling software provider that offers a wide variety of betting, lotto, slots solutions.
 Its products are widely known to betting providers from Europe, LatAm, Africa thanks to the unique composition of out-of-the-box solutions together with possibilities for in-depth customization.
 BetInvest’s inner view of the betting & gambling market is an authoritative source of data for many B2B and B2C businesses.

-A key concern for operators worldwide are the changes in consumer expectations as the younger generations become a focus.
-We spoke to Max Dubossarsky, COO at Betinvest, to discuss what these changes mean for the industry.
+A key concern for operators worldwide are the changes in consumer expectations, as the younger generations become focal points for betting businesses.
+We asked BetInvest to discuss what these changes mean for the industry.

 (This article was originally published by iGaming Business)

 From BetInvest’s perspective, operators and providers of sports betting solutions have one main challenge: to understand the wants and needs of the players – and to ensure their products and solutions meet these expectations.

 “Only by doing this can we understand whether what we offer is relevant, whether it meets user requirements and whether it will be in high demand.
 Indeed, each generation of players contributes to the development of the industry in its own way.”